 The DSHS HEN Program “provides access to essential needs items and potential rental assistance for low-income individuals who are unable to work for at least 90 days due to a physical and/or mental incapacity.”

 As stated above, it’s only available for those who reside in Washington.
 The DSHS and Community Services & Development (CSD) will determine your eligibility for a referral to the HEN program.
 However, the Washington State Department of Commerce actually approves you for eligibility in terms of receiving the aforementioned essential needs items.
 This is done through a network of homeless service providers.

 So, what exactly is included in the DSHS HEN Program?
 If you qualify, you may receive assistance for limited rent and utility costs, personal health and hygiene items, move-in costs, transportation aid, and cleaning supplies.

 If you’re interested in applying, please click here for the full roster of local HEN providers.

 Who Is Eligible?

-Eligibility for the DSHS HEN Program is determined by a myriad of factors.
+Eligibility for the DSHS HEN Program is determined by a number of factors.
 First and foremost, you must live in the state of Washington.
-You must be unable to work for at least 90 days due to a physical and/or mental “incapacity.”
+And you must be unable to work for at least 90 days due to a physical and/or mental “incapacity.”